GodotModding/gmlwiki/docs/guides/modding/mod_files.md

 }
 ```

+???+ note
-?> This uses the structure of [Thunderstore packages](https://thunderstore.io/package/create/docs/), which means you can use the same manifest.json for both your mod and your Thunderstore package.
+     This uses the structure of [Thunderstore packages](https://thunderstore.io/package/create/docs/), which means you can use the same manifest.json for both your mod and your Thunderstore package.

 ## Tips & Best Practices